Year C: Eighth Sunday in Ordinary Time

 Discussion Questions:

-- What is so dangerous about being blind to one’s own faults?
-What can you do to prevent this from happening to you?
+- What is dangerous about being blind to our faults, and how do you guard against this happening in you?

-- Who have been your informal spiritual teachers past and present?
-How have they guided you “to see” spiritual things more clearly?
+- Who have been your informal spiritual teachers, past and present?
+How have they helped you to see spiritual things more clearly?

 Biblical Context